TNDpay/vendors/Privacy_Policy.md

-## Privacy Policy
+# Privacy Policy

 Your privacy is important to us.
 This privacy policy explains how we handle user information.

-### Information Collection
+## Information Collection

+We collect certain non-personally identifiable information using Firebase Analytics to help us improve our application and understand how it is being used.
+This may include:

+- Usage statistics (e.g., app opens, feature usage)
+- Device information (e.g., model, operating system version)
+- General location data (country level)
+- Crash reports

-We do not collect or store any personal information from users of our application.
+We do not collect or store any personal information that can directly identify individual users.

-### User-Submitted Merchant Information
+## User-Submitted Merchant Information

 Our application allows users to voluntarily submit information about merchant locations.
 This information is provided willingly and does not include personal data.
 By submitting this information, users acknowledge that: